raw-tiff/raw/README.md

+This is not a production ready raw reader, just a personal project I started while studying digital image processing.

+If you need a complete, fully functional library, check dcraw out: https://www.cybercom.net/~dcoffin/dcraw/

+Currently the only format supported is uncompressed, linear Adobe DNG.

 ** Dependencies And Additional Licenses **

-This software uses Adobe's XMP Toolkit for Java, licensed under the BSD license.
+This software uses Adobe XMP Toolkit for Java, licensed under the BSD license.
 The original source can be downloaded here: http://www.adobe.com/devnet/xmp/library/eula-xmp-library-java.html

 Copyright (c) 2009, Adobe Systems Incorporated  All rights reserved.